hyliang96/Guided-Denoise/README.md

   - `<defense_model>`=` sample`: to use defense model in  `Exps/sample/model.py`
   - you can also specify other arguements like `--xxxx xxxx` defined in  `GD_train/main.py`
+  - if return rerror "out of cuda memmory", then add `--batch-size 16`